danihelis/algorithms/README.md

 # Repository of algorithms

-A selection of basic and classic algorithms written in ANSI C. They were written as a reference for my personal study while solving competitive programming problems.
+A selection of common and useful algorithms written in ANSI C. They were written as a reference while solving competitive programming problems.

 ### Data structures